mnelson4/printmyblog/readme.txt

 == Changelog ==

+3.17.1 October 6, 2022 =
+* Compatibility: hide One Click Accessibility Toolbar on Print Page

 = 3.17.0 September 28, 2022 =
 * Feature: build Print Page on front end requests insead of admin AJAX requests so more plugins' JS and CSS load
 * Bugfix: show all projects when there are more than 10